skramm/spaghetti/docs/spaghetti_faq.md

 With Spaghetti, you just add an enumerator value.

 - Q: *How are runtime errors handled?*<br/>
-A: Using exceptions.
+A: A lot of stuff is checked at build time but some errors can only be detected at runtime.
+These are handled using exceptions.
 Configuration errors will throw a [```std::logic_error```](http://en.cppreference.com/w/cpp/error/logic_error) and runtime errors (in the sense: "FSM runtime") will throw a [```std::runtime_error```](http://en.cppreference.com/w/cpp/error/runtime_error)